---

 ])

-The generated JSON-LD uses @id references to connect nodes, following Google's best practices.
+The generated JSON-LD uses `@id` references to connect nodes, following Google's best practices.

-Testing Your Schema
+## [Testing Your Schema](#testing-your-schema)

 Always validate your Schema.org markup before deploying:

-1. Google Rich Results Test
+### [1.
+Google Rich Results Test](#_1-google-rich-results-test)

 **URL:** [**search.google.com/test/rich-results**](https://search.google.com/test/rich-results)